rechnerherz/spring-boot-kotlin-rest-api-template/README.md

   - Path-based request restrictions (e.g /public paths are public, /api requires authentication)
   - Annotations to restrict endpoints to certain roles
   - CSP reports
-  - Optional: completely stateless without HTTP session using a JWT "session" token instead (TODO)

 - File handling:
   - Thymleaf templates (not used for MVC views, only to generate mails and PDFs in the backend)
   - Flying Saucer HTML to PDF renderer
   - TwelveMonkeys ImageIO extensions to support more image formats
   - Thumbnailator to generate image thumbnails
-  - Store files on the filesystem or on S3 (TODO)
+  - Store files on the filesystem or on S3

 - Exception handling with application/problem+json support
 - A service to generate sitemap.xml and robots.txt